huynhmichelle/Documentation/index.md

 ## Prerequisites
 Before proceeding to the instructions in this guide, there are requirements that need to be met.
 Other than IntelliJ IDEA and Java 13, you will need
--	a computer with the Mac operating system installed
+-	a computer with the Mac operating system
 -	a mouse or trackpad and a keyboard connected to your computer
 -	a connection to the Internet
 -	a web browser installed on your computer (e.g. Google Chrome, Firefox)